o3de/o3de.org/content/docs/user-guide/components/reference/terrain/surface-gradient-list.md

 ## TerrainAreaSurfaceRequestBus

-Use the following request functions with the `TerrainAreaSurfaceRequestBus ` EBus interface to communicate with Surface Gradient List components of your game.
+The `TerrainAreaSurfaceRequestBus` is an internal EBus used by the terrain system to query individual **Terrain Surface Gradient List** components.
+Other systems generally do not need to use this EBus since nothing outside the terrain system should need any information from the individual component instances.
+However, if a use case arises, the following request functions on the `TerrainAreaSurfaceRequestBus` EBus interface can be used to query the individual **Terrain Surface Gradient List** components.

 | Request Name | Description | Parameter | Return | Scriptable |
 |-|-|-|-|-|